sibirbil/sibirbil.github.io/_pages/outreach.md

 ## Professional Activities

+Leading the [UvA group on Optimization and Machine Learning](https://www.lnmb.nl/pages/dutchorgroups/proj10b.htm) at the Dutch Network on the Mathematics of Operations Research (LNMB), 2022-present.

 Guest Editor for [special issue](http://www.yokohamapublishers.jp/online2/pjov12-3.html) of Pacific Journal of Optimization, 2016

 Associate Editor for [Journal of Industrial Management Optimization](https://www.aimsciences.org/journal/1547-5816), 2006-2016